dontfreakout/messenger-monitor-bundle/UPGRADE.md

 ## 0.5.0

+* The Live Components were removed.
+If you enabled them in your config, you will need to remove the `zenstruck_messenger_monitor.live_components` entry.
 * Two new `bigint` columns were added to the `processed_messages` table:
   `wait_time` and `handle_time`.
 These are milliseconds.
 You will need to create a migration to add these columns to your database.
 They are not